max-le-riche/arena-client/README.md

 # Are.na API Wrapper

-A typed lightweight javascript API wrapper for the [Are.na](https://dev.are.na/documentation) API.
+A typed javascript wrapper for the [Are.na](https://dev.are.na/) API.
+Currently implements all but 3 endpoints in the [official documentation](https://dev.are.na/documentation).

+> __Note:__ Attributes returned from the API do not exactly match those within the documentation.
+As such there may be additional attributes returned from the API that are not defined within the types.

 ## Getting Started

-## Implemented Endpoints
+## Endpoints

+### Implemented
 | Entity  | Endpoint  | Function | Authenticated | Paginated |
 | :-----: | - | - | - | - |
 | **Users** | GET /v2/users/:id | User(_id_).get | - | - |